 Professor Damousi is an ARC Kathleen Fitzpatrick Laureate Fellow and Professor of History at the University of Melbourne.
 She is the Chief Investigator of the ARC Funded Child Refugees and Australian Internationalism Laureate Fellowship.

-In 2015, Memory and Migration in the Shadow of War: Australia's Greek Immigrants after World War II and the Greek Civil War, will be published by Cambridge University Press.
+In 2015, Memory and Migration in the Shadow of War: Australia's Greek Immigrants after World War II and the Greek Civil War, was published by Cambridge University Press.

 Child Refugees and Australian Internationalism: 1920 - 1970